In this post, we’ll take an in-depth look at the 11 best mastering compressor & processor plugins, with two free extras!

-- Built-in Safety Limiter: this feature prevents excessive gain compensation from crossing the 0dB mark.
+This feature prevents excessive gain compensation from crossing the 0dB mark.
 It is a transparent brick-wall limiter that you must use carefully since it contributes to the sound’s loudness and uses a lot more CPU.

-- RMS: This knob controls the input levels being sent to the meters without changing the sound.
+This knob controls the input levels being sent to the meters without changing the sound.
 By leaving it in its default position, you get a Peak Detector.
 If you increase the value, it becomes an RMS Detector that sends a more constant level to the meters based on the time selected.
 This setting provides approximated values, but you can change its mode in the Advanced Settings menu to show True RMS.

-- Envelope Graph: the graph at the heart of the plugin lets you shape the envelope any way you want.
+The graph at the heart of the plugin lets you shape the envelope any way you want.
 You can use this conservatively to fine-tune the release or creatively to create impossible sound effects.
 The values on the X-axis represent input volume, while Y is the output.
 Edit or create any kind of shape imaginable by adding unlimited points to your envelope.
 Several types of adjustable curvatures can connect them with each point’s surroundings, also admitting smoothness edits.
 If that’s too much, draw the shape you want in the Drawing Mode.
 You can also choose from a series of pre-defined curves in the Envelope Graph Menu.

-- Plugin Settings: This page lets you choose which style you want for your GUI.
+This page lets you choose which style you want for your GUI.
 Other settings include Smart Bypass and Latency Report and Global System Settings, such as showing confirmation for destructive actions or intelligently sleeping when inactive.

 Character and Sound: